Features new to Windows Vista: External display improvements

 Windows Vista aims to simplify the detection, configuration, and installation of external displays by introducing a standardized setup procedure and interface with the new WDDM, which enables hot plug detection and alerts the new Transient Multimon Manager (TMM) for external display configuration when one is connected.
 In previous versions of Windows, installation routines varied due to hardware configurations such as function keys, manufacturer requirements, and manufacturer-specific interfaces.
 The TMM also saves user preferences for external displays so these are automatically restored when the same display is reconnected at some different time or location.
 The improvements intend to enable an experience that provides the ease of use of plug and play peripherals.

 Windows Vista also allows applications to respond to changing monitor environments.
 When a secondary display with an active window is disconnected, for example, open windows on the secondary display will be moved back to the primary display so that they remain visible.

 Network Projection

 Windows Vista introduces a new and standardized setup procedure for the detection and connection of projectors.
 Networked projectors can discovered automatically or users can manually enter addresses of the projectors to which Windows Vista should connect.
-Windows Vista automatically surpresses all notifications and sleep mode during a presentation; users can also change backgrounds, screensavers, and volumes, while preferences can by saved to specific displays and restored when the display is reconnected.
+Windows Vista automatically suppresses all notifications and sleep mode during a presentation; users can also change backgrounds, screensavers, and volumes, while preferences can by saved to specific displays and restored when the display is reconnected.
 Devices Profile for Web Services simplifies installation and management of networked devices.
 Windows Vista Service Pack 1 enhances network projection by temporarily resizing the desktop to accommodate custom projector resolutions.